analisaR/analisar.github.io/README.md

 Analisamos dados de movimento das onças-pintadas monitoradas com colares GPS no Projeto Corredor das Onças do [Instituto Onça-pintada (IOP)](https://jaguars.org/).

+Palmeira, FBL and Jacomo, A and Trinca, CT and de Araujo, GR and Alves, GB and de Oliveira, G and Moreira, RA and Silveira, L, Jaguar Habitat Use and Behavior in Agricultural Land.
+Available at SSRN: https://ssrn.com/abstract=4841901 or http://dx.doi.org/10.2139/ssrn.4841901

 ## Mídias sociais

 [Twitter](https://twitter.com/analisaR_dados)